Liverpool and Man City march into FA Cup round four, Plymouth stun Brentford

 LONDON, England :Liverpool cruised past fourth-tier Accrington Stanley and Manchester City made equally light work of Salford City as Premier League clubs flexed their muscles on a largely shock-free day of FA Cup third round action on Saturday.

-Liverpool won 4-0 at Anfield while in a later kickoff a much-changed City also sauntered to a 7-0 win against a Salford, a club co-owned by several former Manchester United greats.
+Liverpool won 4-0 at Anfield while in a later kickoff a much-changed Manchester City also sauntered to an 8-0 win against Salford, a club co-owned by several former Manchester United greats.

 The day's only big surprise arrived at Brentford where the Premier League side were beaten 1-0 at home by the second tier's bottom club Plymouth Argyle.